bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 ## More Selective Feature Use

-Users who are particularly interested in optimizing binary size, compile times, or even runtime performance may find it useful to try and shrink the set of feature flags they're using even further.
+Users who are particularly interested in optimizing binary size, compile times, or even runtime performance may find it useful to try to shrink the set of feature flags they're using even further.
 This process can be quite time-consuming and frustrating (especially when updating Bevy versions), and we recommend only doing so if it's absolutely needed.
 You *will* have to dig into the internals regularly, and track the flow of features across multiple crates.